babab/DisPass/README.rst

    $ sudo pip uninstall dispass

-Using the command line app
+Using the *dispass* command line app
 ==============================================================================

 When DisPass is executed as 'gdispass' or 'dispass -g',